informatik-mannheim/cblocks/README.md

 TODO Bild.

 #### cBlocks Protoboard
 In addition to the cBlock board there is also a cBlocks protoboard.
-It a shield that is stacked on top of the cBlock board that has some labeled pin outs.
+It is a shield stacked on top of the cBlock board that has some labeled pin outs.
 It makes prototyping a little easier, so feel free to order that board as well.

 #### Vibration Motor Circuit
 For the vibration motor cicuit you need the [Vibrating Mini Motor Disc](https://www.adafruit.com/product/1201) and the [Adafruit DRV2605L Haptic Controller Breakout](https://learn.adafruit.com/adafruit-drv2605-haptic-controller-breakout/overview).
 Feel free to use any other vibration motor.
 The hook up is straight forward: